-This transfer allows the Police to focus on tackling more serious crimes.
-It also allows the eight district councils, working in partnership with Devon County Council, to link parking enforcement in car parks and on-street with their other transport priorities: reducing congestion, improving air quality and promoting road safety.
+This allows the Police to focus on tackling more serious crimes, and allows us to link parking enforcement in car parks and on-street with our other transport priorities such as reducing congestion, improving air quality and promoting road safety.

-Vehicles parked alongside dropped kerbs at pedestrian crossings, or raised carriageway informal crossing points, and cycle lanes will also be liable for a £70 PCN.
+We also have responsibility to enforce double parking offences, and parking at dropped kerbs or raised carriageways at crossing points, cycle lanes and driveways.
+Motorists who commit these offences will be liable for a £70 parking ticket (Penalty Charge Notice).
+Vehicles parked alongside dropped kerbs at pedestrian crossings, or raised carriageway informal crossing points, and cycle lanes will also be liable for a £70 parking ticket.

 Also on devon.gov.uk